InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 of the typical practitioner,
 and are an intrinsic part of the [Great Work]({{ site.baseurl }}{% link _pages/alchemy.md %}) necessary for Salvation and Eternal Life.

+Various rites and ceremonies are performed at specific times throughout the day, granting the ability to perform another series of rites and ceremonies while resting.

+Morning Rituals:
 - Morning Meditation
 - The Dream Journal
 - The Rite of the Rising  Sun

+Evening Rituals:
 - The Rite of the Setting Sun
 - The Rite of the Black   Sun

+Before Sleep:
 - Evening Meditation
 - The Silver Key Ceremony

+After Sleep:
+- Dream Meditation
+- Communion with Celestial Beings
+- The Elemental Rites
+- The Ceremony of Seven Seals

+Finally, there is a ritual that is not performed daily:
 - The Great Rite

 ### Morning Meditation